West Cornwall · TR27 · Cornwall Council West

 Why Hayle is its own job.

-Hayle's World Heritage Site status applies to the harbour, foundry and Copperhouse areas — alterations and infill within those zones face heritage assessment.
+The planning backdrop in West Cornwall is real, not abstract: hayle's World Heritage Site status applies to the harbour, foundry and Copperhouse areas — alterations and infill within those zones face heritage assessment.
 North Quay and Carnsew development pressure has shaped a strong local design code on materials and massing.
 For extension specifically, parts of Hayle sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Hayle drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Hayle project as a TR27-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR27 parish brief as the design brief and the Hayle application has somewhere to land.
+Whether the project is on dune-edge bungalows in the centre or further out toward Lelant, the extension response is locally tuned.

 Planning note